 These substances have demonstrated an ability to affect gene transcription codes and cause biotransformation of human cells including infertility.
 (Eladak et al. 2015), (Michalowicz et al. 2014), (Chen et al. 2002).

-Often people think that as long as they wear leather shoes they are exempt from these influences; however the synthetic linings and insoles may be causing significant changes in one’s health.
+Often people think that as long as they wear leather shoes they are exempt from these influences; however, the synthetic linings and insoles may be causing significant changes in one’s health.
 Most bisphenols are released in greater abundance when heat has been added.
 This has been shown with plastic drink bottles and even the BPA contained receipts from the grocery store, service stations and airline boarding passes.
-The feet also can have sufficient elevation of temperatures on hot days to increase the absorption of these toxins.
+The feet can also be subjected to increased absorption of toxins due to elevated temperatures on hot days.

 Imitation leather shoes using a polyurethane derived “poromeric” (coined by Du Pont) substance and leatherette use PVC/acrylate compositions.
 Sports shoes are known to contain Ethylene-vinyl acetate, polyurethane, Isoprene and other plastic/vulcanised rubber compounds which combine isocyanate and polyol together with sulfur atoms to create the synthetic materials used.
 Within these composites are individual constituents such as phthalates from PVC which are used to make synthetic plastics more flexible.
 These amongst other polyurethane and formaldehyde compounds all have a long history of carcinogenesis or ability to cause cancer tumors.
 (Salmon et al. 1991) (Mikoczy et al. 2003).
 They have been demonstrated in numerous test studies to be potent endocrine disrupters (Rudel et al. 2009).

 The activity of BPA’s on animals, plants and micro organisms have been discussed due to the high variation of metabolites that exhibit BPA toxicity.
-As micobacteria are clearly affected one own “gut flora” can be a possible defence or could work against the host.
+As micobacteria are clearly affected by one’s own “ gut flora” it can be a possible defence or could work against the host depending on morphological processes .

 Greg Fredericks ND, NMD.